olivercaine/react-redux-starter-kit-extended/README.md

 You are welcome to use this project if it is a better fit for your needs, but if you are brand new to the ecosystem I highly recommend checking out something that has received more recent updates.

-Thank you to everyone who made this project possible over the past year(s).
+Thank you to everyone who made this project possible over the past years.

 # React Redux Starter Kit